 In 2014, the Company entered into a Master Capital Lease Agreement ("MLA") with an equipment finance and leasing company.
 As at December 31, 2015, the Company had completed four finance leases to acquire four Boeing 767-300 aircraft under the MLA in the aggregate amount of \$120.0.
 The Company is required to purchase the aircraft financed under the MLA at the end of the term of each lease at a predetermined price.
 Accordingly, these leases are classified as finance leases and corresponding lease obligations are recognized in the financial statements.
 Each lease under the MLA is arranged in two tranches, A and B, each with its own schedule of principal and interest payments.
-The estimated weighted effective interest rate at June 30, 2018 was 7.21%.
+The estimated weighted effective interest rate at September 30, 2018 was 7.21%.
 The leases under the MLA are guaranteed by the Company and its subsidiaries.

 The MLA is subject to the maintenance of certain financial covenants.
-The Company was in compliance with all such covenants as at June 30, 2018 and 2017.
+The Company was in compliance with all such covenants as at September 30, 2018 and 2017.

-As at June 30, 2018, the total outstanding balance of the leases under the MLA is \$76.6 out of which \$13.2 is recognized as a current liability on the consolidated balance sheet.
+As at September 30, 2018, the total outstanding balance of the leases under the MLA is \$72.1 out of which \$10.9 is recognized as a current liability on the consolidated balance sheet.

 The Company also has a finance lease arrangement for one Boeing 767-300 aircraft that includes a bargain purchase option.
 The estimated effective interest rate for this lease is 6.63%.
 This lease is deemed to be maturing on the exercise date of the bargain purchase option in October 2020.
-As at June 30, 2018. the total outstanding balance of these finance lease arrangements is \$54.6 out of which \$4.0 is recognized as a current liability on the consolidated balance sheet.
+As at September 30, 2018, the total outstanding balance of these finance lease arrangements is \$31.6 out of which \$4.1 is recognized as a current liability on the consolidated balance sheet.

-During the six months ended June 30, 2018 the Company completed a sale and lease back arrangement for a Boeing 767-300 aircraft that includes a bargain purchase option.
-This lease is deemed to be maturing on the exercise date of the bargain purchase option within 3 years of the aircraft being ready for use.
+During the nine months ended September 30, 2018 the Company has entered in to a finance lease arrangement and a sale and lease back arrangement for one Boeing 767-300 aircraft that includes a bargain purchase option.
+The lease is deemed to be maturing on the exercise date of the bargain purchase option within 3 years of the aircraft being ready for use.
 No gain or loss has been recognized on the sale and lease back arrangement.
+This aircraft has been inducted for cargo conversion and is included in property, plant and equipment under development.
+As at September 30, 2018, the total outstanding balance of these finance lease arrangements is \$28.4.